 Best Canadian: Lot No. 40 Whisky

-From one of the lesser-known Canadian whiskey brands, Lot No. 40's highly-regarded bottle is a 100 percent rye whiskey.
-This single copper pot still whiskey is distilled in small batches at Hiram Walker in Windsor, Ontario.
-Look for a little bit of spice here, but overall, this is a smooth sipper with notes of cocoa and caramel that pop in the palate.
+When you think of Canadian whisky, the purple velvet-draped Crown Royal might be the first thing that comes to mind.
+There are some decent expressions to be found from that popular brand, but there is a whole world of lesser-known Canadian whiskies to sip out there.
+One highly regarded bottle is Lot No. 40, a 100% rye whisky that is distilled at Hiram Walker in Windsor, Ontario.
+Look for a little bit of spice here, but overall this is a smooth sipper with notes of cocoa and caramel that pop in the palate.

 Best for Sipping: Aberlour A'Bunadh

 This scotch has something of a cult following, and with good reason: it's a high-proof, sherry cask single malt that is consistently delicious.
 “This is a rare example of a single expression being recognized and sought after by consumers, while the rest of the brand lineup is mostly [underrecognized],” says Vacheresse.
 Add a bit of water or drink it neat—however you prefer, Aberlour A’Bunadh does not disappoint.
 Take your time with this as you sip to unveil layer after layer of flavor.

 Best Under $50: Buffalo Trace Bourbon

 Best for Old Fashioneds: Woodford Reserve Double Oaked

-Woodford Reserve launched its Double Oaked expression in 2012, and after initial aging, this bourbon is further matured in barrels that are lightly toasted and then heavily charred.
+Woodford Reserve launched its Double Oaked expression in 2012.
+After initial aging, this bourbon is further matured in barrels that are lightly toasted and then heavily charred.
 This gives the whiskey a full, almost smoky flavor that brings a cocktail to another level.
-“It's a full-bodied whiskey with loads of vanilla, caramel, fruit, and spice notes, all of which are enhanced by their inclusion in the classic Old Fashioned,” says Burns.
+“It's a full-bodied whiskey with loads of vanilla, caramel, fruit and spice notes, all of which are enhanced by their inclusion in the classic Old Fashioned,” says Burns.
 “Double Oaked also has a nice rich, creamy mouthfeel that works super well with a muddled sugar cube, well soaked with bitters.”

 Most Innovative: Bruichladdich Islay Barley